Using Docker Volume Mounts Without Overwriting the Image Contents

 Explicitly Creating Volumes to Share Between Containers

-When a VOLUME instruction is used on a particular directory, the contents of the directory within the image automatically get copied into a volume during docker run.
+When a VOLUME instruction is used on a particular directory, the contents of the directory within the image automatically get copied into a volume during docker run when a volume is first created (note that subsequent image changes won't result in any changes to the volume contents after the initial pre-population has taken place).
 This means we can use ordinary volume mounting between containers:

 docker build -t welcome . # run from directory containing the example Dockerfile